Afroz-J-Shaikh/90DaysOfDevOps/2026/day-03/linux-commands-cheatsheet.md

 ## File System

 - `pwd` - Display the path of current working directory.
-- `wx X` - Display the word count of X.
+- `wc X` - Display the word count of X.
 - `head X` - Display the first 10 lines of X.
 - `tail X` - Display the last 10 lines of X.
 - `grep patt path/to/src` - Search for a text pattern in file.